-- Tethras: Mobile app specialist Tethras hires regularly translators, so if you’re fluent in tech terms, there are jobs available.
+- Tethras: Mobile app specialist Tethras hires regularly hires translators, so if you’re fluent in tech terms, there are jobs available.

 - VerbalizeIt: Pay is on the lower end at $6 per hour, but you have an opportunity to meet clients and build a portfolio.

-You can find also translation jobs on the TranslatorsCafe job board.
+You can also find translation jobs on the TranslatorsCafe job board.

 Full-time freelance translators reportedly make an average of $45,000 per year, but if you become certified by the American Translators Association, your earning potential can jump up to $54,000.